alainbindele/NotificamyFrontend/README.md

 npm run build
 ```

 Built files will be in the `dist/` directory.
+Use the provided `updateFrontend.sh` script for deployment.

 ### Apache Configuration